NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 As you can see, as soon as the ball hits the mattress it experiences a decent amount of sinkage followed by a pretty large bounce upward.

-Because of the range, I would say that the overall level of bounce on the Saatva is high.
+Because of the range, I would say that the overall level of bounce on the Saatva is extremely high.

 10